 #3.
 Other Issues You Need to Know

 If you are planning to purchase or install NVRs, please confirm your CCTV camera power supply specifications.
-NVRs or systems require higher voltage to run and operate.
+NVRs or systems require a higher voltage to run and operate.

 Another thing we need to keep in mind is that different countries and regions run different standards of electricity current.
 If your original 12V or higher voltage adapters don’t work, you can select alternative CCTV camera power adapters according to standards in your living countries and regions.